Dynasty-Li/Dynasty-Li.github.io/index.md

 ## Welcome to the Xiang 'Dynasty' Li's HomePage!

 Hello, my name is Xiang Li, a Year 2 student at the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
 My major is Information and Computing Science (also with a Computer Science bachelor degree from the [University of Liverpool](https://www.liverpool.ac.uk/) in UK).
 I am also an IEEE Student Member.
-You can find me in the ResearchGate [Xiang Li](https://www.researchgate.net/profile/Xiang_Li31/).
+You can find me in my [Research Gate](https://www.researchgate.net/profile/Xiang_Li31/).

 For more details about me, just wait for the further update OR  <a href="mailto:dynasty.li@outlook.com?subject=Write Your Question or Requirement+Your (Nick)Name">email</a> me to ask for my latest academic curriculum vitae.